AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/docs.en.md

 <a id="account"></a>
 ## How to register the AdGuard Account?

-If you purchased the AdGuard License key – your Account is already registered with your email which was used by the purchase.
-You were to receive an email on the automatic registration of your Personal account and the link for its activation.
-If you haven’t received this email or forgot your password you can [recover your password](http://adguard.com/recovery_password.html).
+If you purchased an AdGuard license key, your account is already registered with the email that was used for the purchase.
+You will receive an email with information about the automatic registration of your personal account, as well as a link to activate it.
+If you haven’t received this email or forgot your password, you can [recover your password](http://adguard.com/recovery_password.html).

-If you don’t have AdGuard Account, we suggest you register it by clicking [this link](http://adguard.com/register.html).
+If you don’t have an AdGuard account, we suggest you register it by clicking [this link](http://adguard.com/register.html).

-AdGuard Account gives you an opportunity to manage your license keys and their binding with your computers.
+An AdGuard account gives you an opportunity to manage your license keys and their binding with your computers.

-Find more on functions of the Account [below](#account-functions).
+Find more about the functions of the account [below](#account-functions).

 <a id="account-functions"></a>